7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 Beach opening period: Mid-July to mid-August 2024

 It takes about 35 minutes by regular ferry from Hinase Port.
-The beach is located near the port of Otafushima, where the Okayama Domain's office was located during the Edo period, and is easily accessible after disembarking from the ferry.
+The beach is located near the port of Otafu Island, where the Okayama Domain's headquarters was located during the Edo period, and is easily accessible after disembarking.

 access:

-Car/Ship: 5 minutes from Bizen IC on the Okayama Blue Line to Hinase Port.
-30 minutes by Daisei Kisen Ferry, disembark at Otafu Port and walk for 5 minutes.
+By car or boat: Approximately 5 minutes from Bizen IC on the Okayama Blue Line to Hinase Port.
+Approximately 30 minutes by Daisei Kisen Ferry, then disembark at Otafu Port and walk for approximately 5 minutes.

 6. Shiraishi Island Beach (Kasaoka City )

 This is one of the prefecture's best remote island swimming beaches, with a white sandy beach stretching for about 500 meters.
-There are guesthouses and inns lined up along the beach, which can also be used as rest areas.
+Guesthouses and inns line the beach, and can be used as rest areas.
 You can also enjoy marine sports such as sea kayaking and windsurfing.

 Beach opening period: Late June to early September 2024